Gerald-Star/Incident-Resolved-Closed-UI-Policy-ServiceNow-Portfolio-Project/README.md

 }
 ```

-### Testing
+### Testing Incident Use Case
 **Steps:**

-Impersonate "Abel Tutor" – Simulates a user with permission to set State to Resolved.
+**Impersonate "Abel Tutor" – Simulates a user with permission to set State to Resolved.**

 Open an Incident Record.

 Change State to Resolved.

-**Verify:**
+**Verify Effect:**

 Urgency and Impact become read-only.

 Resolved By becomes mandatory.

-Info message appears if mandatory fields are missing upon save.
+An info message appears if mandatory fields are missing upon save.

+If the state changes back (eg, In Progress), messages are cleared.

-Change State back to a non-resolved state.
+Change the State back to a non-resolved state.

 **Confirm that:**